teamg4it/g4it/services/documentation/content/3-technical-documentation/4-backend_documentation/2-api_documentation/1-loading/api_digitalService_loading.md

-The main purpose of the checking process is to check the global coherence of the files to be loaded between each other and between already loaded files of the same digital service.
+The main purpose of the checking process is to check the global coherence of the files to be loaded between each other and between already loaded files of the same digital service version.

 To do this efficiently, we load each file in parallel using a newly created thread pool.
 Each file is loaded into the appropriate check metadata table depending on its type.